wp-plugins/foliopress-wysiwyg/readme.txt

 1. Make sure you are able to open this link: http://(enter-your-blog-address-here)/wp-content/plugins/foliopress-wysiwyg/custom-config/foliopress-wysiwyg-config-js.php You should see a Foliopress WYSIWYG JavaScript config file.
 If you get a 404 page, make sure the /wp-content/plugins/foliopress-wysiwyg/custom-config/ directory has right access permissions (probably 755) and that the PHP scripts are executed correctly from there.

-2. If you are using W3 Total Cache, make sure cache debuging information are turned off.
+2. If you are using W3 Total Cache, make sure cache debug mode options are turned off.

 3. If you are running a test site with no domain mapped, make sure your Apache DOCUMENT_ROOT directory is set properly.
 You need to contact your host technical support about this.